Advanced Computer Science (Cloud Computing) MSc

 Advanced Software Engineering – 15 credits

-In this module, students will build on prior knowledge of software engineering principles, expanding it to include a more thorough understanding of what constitutes good design.
-They will learn how design can be improved through the use of patterns and refactoring, and they will gain a broad appreciation of the different architectural styles used in modern software.
+In this module, you will build on prior knowledge of software engineering principles, expanding it to include a more thorough understanding of what constitutes good design.
+You will learn how design can be improved through the use of patterns and refactoring, and you will gain a broad appreciation of the different architectural styles used in modern software.

 Optional modules include: